 Skeet shooting is one of the oldest sport shooting games, and one of the most popular.
 The course is made up of 8 shooting stations, with two houses throwing targets at fixed angles in a crisscross pattern.
 The high house throws the targets about 15 feet in the air from 10 feet off the ground.

 The low house targets reach a similar height, but are launched from about 3 ½ feet from the ground.
 Shooters move around the course from station to station in a half mood shape to try and hit the 25 targets.
 Skeet uses the same clay targets as trap.

 As the oldest shotgun shooting sport in America, trap gets its name from the mechanism, called a trap, which throws clay targets into the air.
 There is one trap house in front of the shooter instead of the two houses used in skeet shooting.
 The clay pigeons are thrown out in front of the shooter vs. across the shooter in skeet.
 Trap is usually shot at five positions with five shooters.

 A round of trap consists of 25 targets per shooter.
 Each position consists of 5 clay pigeons per station and each shooter rotates one station to their right after completing 5 clays per station.
 Trap is an exhilarating shooting sport for all ages!

 The Wilderness Reserve

 680 Reserve Lane

 Phelps, Wisconsin 54554

 Wisconsin and Upper Michigan’s premier hunting preserve featuring guided elk, whitetail deer and upland bird hunts.
-We also offer professional dog training and have top-notch shooting courses for trap, skeet and sporting clays.
+We also offer guided fishing and top-notch shooting courses for trap, skeet and sporting clays.